oliverhaas/django-components/docs/concepts/fundamentals/autodiscovery.md

-By default, the Python files found in the [`COMPONENTS.dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.dirs) and [`COMPONENTS.app_dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.app_dirs) are auto-imported in order to register the components.
+By default, the Python files found in the [`COMPONENTS.dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.dirs) and [`COMPONENTS.app_dirs`](../../../reference/settings#django_components.app_settings.ComponentsSettings.app_dirs) are auto-imported in order to execute the code that registers the components.

 Autodiscovery occurs when Django is loaded, during the [`AppConfig.ready()`](https://docs.djangoproject.com/en/5.1/ref/applications/#django.apps.AppConfig.ready) hook of the `apps.py` file.